-Net Loss per Common Share/Unit
+Net Loss per Common Share

-Basic net loss per common share/unit is computed by dividing net loss, after adjusting for redeemable preferred unit dividends, by the weighted-average number of common shares/units outstanding during the period.
-The change in current redemption value of the redeemable preferred units was treated as a deemed dividend for all periods presented.
-Diluted net loss per share/unit was computed using the weighted-average number of common shares/units outstanding during the period and, if dilutive, the weighted average number of potential shares of common shares/units.
-The effect of the conversion of redeemable preferred units into common units was excluded from the computation of diluted net loss per common unit for all periods as their effect was antidilutive.
-Additionally, common share/unit equivalents are excluded from the computation of diluted net loss per common unit for all periods as their effect is antidilutive.
+Basic net loss per common share is computed by dividing net loss, after adjusting for redeemable preferred unit dividends, by the weighted-average number of common shares outstanding during the period.
+The change in current redemption value of the redeemable preferred units was treated as a deemed dividend for the period during 2018 prior to conversion to common units.
+Diluted net loss per share was computed using the weighted-average number of common shares outstanding during the period and, if dilutive, the weighted average number of potential shares of common shares.
+The effect of the conversion of redeemable preferred units into common units was excluded from the computation of diluted net loss per common share for all periods as their effect was antidilutive.
+Additionally, common share equivalents are excluded from the computation of diluted net loss per common share for all periods as their effect is antidilutive.